AFSCME: Making America Happen

 - Child care providers

 - Corrections workers

 - Transportation workers

-The attorneys at Goldberg Weisman Cairo are highly experienced in handling all types of AFSCME workers compensation claims.
-We have represented AFSCME union members since 1977 and our attention to each case is how we have become Illinois largest personal injury and workers compensation firm.
+The attorneys at GWC Injury Lawyers are highly experienced in handling all types of AFSCME workers’ compensation claims.
+We have represented AFSCME union members since 1977, and our attention to each case is how we have become one of Illinois’ largest personal injury and workers’ compensation firms.

 There are thousands of AFSCME members in Illinois and the types of workplace injuries AFSCME members face are highly diverse.
 Corrections officers may be injured due to inmate assaults, whereas EMTs and transportation workers are more likely to be injured in on-the-job traffic accidents.
 Regardless of the type of workplace injury, our firm believes that no case is too big or too small to handle.

-Our workers compensation lawyers use a contingency fee structure, when means that we carry the costs of litigation until our clients receive the benefits they are entitled to.
+Our workers’ compensation lawyers use a contingency fee structure, when means that we carry the costs of litigation until our clients receive the benefits to which they are entitled.